robmurray/advking/README.md

 # advking
-Created a choose your own adventure framework to experimenting with Python and Django
+A first foray into the world of Python.
+Created a choose your own adventure style game Python, Django, postgres